Communist Youth League of China: Structure

 The CYLC is active at every political level of China, and most active in social structures which include many young people like schools and universities.
 By the end of 2002, there were approximately 210,000 committee members of fundamental organizations.
 2021 estimates put the number of Youth League members at over 81 million.

 CYLC local groups (including those which are associated with institutions like universities or state-owned enterprises) send a total of 1,500 representatives to the CYLC National Congress, which is held every five years.
 The National Congress in turn elects the CYLC Central Committee, which is composed of 200 representatives and 120 alternates.
 The Central Committee's daily operations are handled by a Secretariat, which is led by the first secretary.
 Smaller CYLC congresses and committee plenums are also held.

 The CYLC directly manages the All-China Youth Federation.
 The All-China Youth Federation in turn serves as a consultative body to the CYLC.
 The All-China Youth Federation is also an umbrella organization which includes the Young Pioneers of China, among other youth-focused groups.
-The Communist Youth League is also responsible for guiding the activities of the Young Pioneers.
+The Communist Youth League is also responsible for guiding the activities of the Young Pioneers, which is for children below the age of 14.
 The CYLC is also the parent entity of other youth-related projects, such as the China Youth Development Fund.
 The CYLC supervises university student societies through one of its departments.
 The CYLC operates a dating platform in an effort to boost the country's fertility rate.